Cosmian/client/documentation/docs/cli/main_commands.md

 ##  cosmian

-CLI used to manage the Cosmian KMS and Findex server.
+Command Line Interface used to manage the KMS and Findex servers.

+If any assistance is needed, please either visit the Cosmian technical documentation at https://docs.cosmian.com or contact the Cosmian support team on Discord https://discord.com/invite/7kPMNtHpnz

 ### Usage
 `cosmian <subcommand> [options]`